mSorok/NPdatabaseFiller/README.md

 ```

 When the calculations are over, the java container ('npdatabasefiller_npls-db-filler_1' by default) will stop automatically.
-To launch step 2 or step 3, edit the docker-compose.yml file appropriately, then rebuild and relaunch the docker compose as following (without putting down the mysql container):
+To launch step 2 or step 3, edit the docker-compose.yml file appropriately, then rebuild a`nd relaunch the docker compose as following (without putting down the mysql container):

 ```
 $ docker-compose up -d --no-deps --build npls-db-filler